 - The 3′->5′ exonuclease activity of DNA polymerases acts as a “proofreading” system.
 This appears to function based on the slow rate at which incorrectly paired nucleotides are extended by the DNA polymerase.
 Correctly incorporated nucleotides have subsequent nucleotides put onto them very fast.
 Incorrectly incorporated nucleotides are not readily extended by the polymerase very efficiently, allowing them to be melted away to the 3′->5′ exonuclease site of the polymerase for removal.

 - The mismatch repair system makes an additional contribution to the accuracy of about 100-fold.
-It works by scanning the newly replicated DNA, excising any residues that are not properly base-paired and replacing them with the correct nucleotides.
-Sometimes mutations that decrease DNA binding processivity factor.
+It works by scanning the newly replicated DNA, excising any residues that are not properly base-paired, and replacing them with the correct nucleotides.
+Sometimes mutations decrease DNA binding processivity factor.

 What are the main factors that control the fidelity of DNA replication?
 The role of hydrogen bonding between bases as a fidelity-improving mechanism during polymerization has been brought into question with the fact that a geometric derivative of dTTP is readily incorporated by Klenow fragment of DNA Polymerase I very readily, despite being unable to form hydrogen bonds with dAMP in the template DNA.